-Wright travelled with his wife Dorothy, whom he met in Queensland, and their daughter Evelyn.
+Along the way, Wright met and married Dorothy Jean McDougall and together they raised a daughter, Evelyn May.
 The family had dogs, cats and chickens and they rarely spent more than a few days in any one place.

-Moving with the times and the economy, Wright refurbished and enlarged the original horsedrawn wagon, fitting it onto the chassis of a truck, towing it with several different tractors and, when rising fuel costs and shortages started to bite, hitching it back onto a horse.
+Moving with the times and the economy, Wright refurbished and enlarged the original horsedrawn wagon, fitting it onto the chassis of a 1928 Chevrolet light duty truck.

 I painted it up brightly and wrote signs and decorated it to make it attractive to the public, thinking this would attract business and make life a bit easier.

 The wagon was covered in signs, including 'The Sharpening King is Here' and 'All Types of Power and Hand Mowers Scientifically Ground'.

 From time to time the family fell on hard times and their home was removed from the truck chassis and placed on a horsedrawn vehicle, to save on the cost of fuel.
 The truck was converted to a trailer in 1963 and was pulled by a 1948 David Brown tractor.
 A utility cabin was fitted to the tractor.
 It is also part of the Museum's collection.

 It was far from an easy life, as Harold reflected:

 Life on the road is the toughest existence a man can choose.
 People often say to me it must be a lovely carefree life.
 They don't understand the hardships caused by the weather or realise how the uncertainty of work causes constant worry.